-Here we feature the best office chairs you can buy today - but also check out our full feature on everything else you need to set up your home office - or for something a bit different, our list of the best standing chair choices.
+Here we feature the best office chairs you can buy today - but also check out our full feature on everything else you need to set up your home office - or for something a bit different, our list of the best standing desk choices.

 What is often an overlooked and underrated part of any office, more than the computer setup or any other equipment, might be one of the most important.
 Sure, cool new PCs, tablets, smartphones, monitors are sexier and more fun to shop for.
 And you might think that ratty old chair you have is good enough.

 So go get something with some good support.
 You’ll not only minimize potential back issues but work (or play) sessions will be more comfortable for longer.
 And you’ll also probably have a nicer addition to your work or study area.

-For example, when reclining the chair, it automatically adjusts the backrest resistance to the optimal level.
+For example, when reclining in the chair, it automatically adjusts the backrest resistance to the optimal level.
 The end result is a whole lot of comfortable sitting, without having to do any thinking about tension settings and so forth.

 IKEA’s Markus chair has been around for a long time, and is a well-liked option for many folks who want one of the best office chairs around without having to break the bank (some of the seats out there can take a truly exacting toll on your wallet).